What's Your Safety IQ? College launches continuous quality improvement program for community pharmacies - Read moreHERE

 Pathway to Listing: Pharmacy Technician Already Licensed in Another Jurisdiction in Canada

-If you are a pharmacy technician licensed in another jurisdiction in Canada, complete the Pharmacy Technician Application, and submit your documentation along with the applicable fee to the College along with the supporting documents outlined below.
+If you are a pharmacy technician licensed in another jurisdiction in Canada, complete the Pharmacy Technician – Mobility Agreement Application 2021 and submit your application and supporting documents along with the applicable fee to the College.

 Structured Practical Training

 The pharmacy technician Structured Practical Training (SPT) program ensures that pharmacy technician applicants meet the competencies and standards of practice outlined in the National Association of Pharmacy Regulatory Authorities (NAPRA) Professional Competencies of Canadian Pharmacy Technicians at Entry to Practice.
-See the Structured Practical Training Program Manual, Logbook, and Submission Forms Package for more details.
+See the Structured Practical Training Program Manual and Logbook for more details.